 So one day, I did.

-If you find yourself saying the same thing — about anything, really — maybe that means you should, too.
-Because it’s not enough to simply say things should be better.
-Sometimes, we have to be the change we want to see (someone wise said that, I think).
+If you find yourself saying the same thing, maybe you should, too.
+Because it's not enough to simply say things should be better.
+Sometimes, we have to be the change we want to see in the world (someone wise said that, I think).

 Have you ever taken an online course?
 What was your experience?
 Share in the comments.